Ski Holidays and Ski Fitness

 Ski Fitness Exercise nr.
 2 – Lunges

-Lunges are perfect for training not just the quads but also the glutes.
+Lunges are perfect for training not just the quads but also the glutes, so make an excellent ski exercise.
 Much of our strength on skis actually derives from the muscles at the back of our legs, not just the thighs.
 The easiest way to learn is starting from a standing position and taking one step forward.
 A slightly longer step than you would normally do.
 From there, kneel down vertically (as in the picture shown to the right), keep the hips straight and between both feet.
 Eventually the back knee will touch the floor.
 From there extend upwards, keeping the feet in the same position on the ground.
 During this exercise make sure you aren’t leaning forward or backwards with the upper body, just keep it straight and balanced.
 Always start slowly to learn the movement pattern and try to avoid banging the knee on the floor..

 Ski Fitness Exercise nr.
 3 – Crunches